Many social media accounts catch the "trend" of eating quail eggs in their shells - Photo: screenshot

 Risk of infection and food poisoning

 Talking to Tuoi Tre Online , Dr. Tran Quoc Cuong, deputy head of the clinical nutrition department at Thong Nhat Hospital, said that there is currently no recommendation to eat eggs with their shells for any benefit.
-Because saying that egg shells are rich in calcium is not appropriate.
+Because saying that egg shells are rich in calcium is inappropriate.
 Maybe it is a form of "view-baiting" by social media accounts.

 This bacteria can enter the eggshell from poultry feces or during improper transportation and storage.
 When eggshells are consumed that have not been properly handled, the risk of bacterial contamination and food poisoning increases.